alexian-norvik/LLMs-Interview-questions/README.md

 ## 20. Can LLMs understand non-textual data like images or audio?
 Base LLMs are text-only.
 However, multimodal models like GPT-4o, Gemini, and Claude 3 Opus integrate vision, audio, and even video.
 These models can process PDFs, screenshots, diagrams, or spoken language-expanding the scope of LLM applications beyond traditional NLP.

+## 21. What is the Transformer architecture and why is it foundational to LLMs?
+The Transformer is a neural network architecture introduced in 2017 through the "Attention is All You Need" paper.
+It replaced recurrence with self-attention mechanisms, enabling parallel computation and long-range dependency modeling.
+LLMs like GPT, BERT, and T5 are built upon Transformer blocks, making it the backbone of modern NLP.

+## 22. What is self-attention in LLMs?
+Self-attention allows the model to focus on different words in a sentence based on their relevance.
+It computes a weighted representation for each word by considering all others in the sequence, enabling nuanced understanding of grammar, co-reference, and context, key for tasks like translation and summarization.

+## 23. How do positional encodings work in Transformers?
+Since Transformers lack recurrence, they use positional encodings to inject information about word order.
+These encodings are added to token embeddings and can be sinusoidal or learned.
+This lets the model distinguish between sequences like "cat sat on mat" vs. "mat sat on cat".

+## 24. What is the difference between encoder-only, decoder-only, and encoder-decoder models?
+* Encoder-only (e.g., BERT): Used for understanding tasks like classification.
+* Decoder-only (e.g., GPT): Suited for generative tasks like text completion.
+* Encoder-decoder (e.g., T5, BART): ideal for sequence-to-sequence tasks like translation or summarization.

+## 25. What is instruction tuning?
+Instruction tuning involves fine-tuning LLMs using prompts framed as instruction paired with ideal responses.
+This helps models follow human commands better in zero-shot settings and improves alignment with real-world user intents, crucial for LLM-as-a-service platforms.

+## 26. What is RLHF (Reinforcement Learning with Human Feedback)?
+RLHF is a post-training technique where human preferences guide model behavior.
+It uses a reward model trained on human-labeled responses and fine-tunes the LLM via reinforcement learning.
+It's critical in models like ChatGPT to align outputs with human expectations and ethics.

+## 27. What are safety layers in LLM deployments?
+Safety layers are mechanisms built around LLMs to prevent harmful or inappropriate outputs.
+This include moderation filters, guardrails, rejection sampling, and constitutional AI techniques.
+They're essential in regulated environments like finance or healthcare.

+## 28. What is model alignment in the context of LLMs?
+Model alignment refers to the process of ensuring that an LLM behaves in accordance with human values, legal standards, and organizational goals.
+Techniques include fine-tuning, RLHF, and prompt design.
+Alignment is vital for trustworthiness and safe AI deployment.

+## 29. How do retrieval-augmented generation (RAG) systems work?
+RAG systems combine LLMs with external knowledge retrieval.
+First, a search component fetches relevant documents, then, the LLM uses them to generate responses.
+This improves factual accuracy, reduces hallucination, and enables real-time knowledge access.

+## 30. What is a vector database and how is it used with LLMs?
+Vector databases (like Qdrant, Pinecone, FAISS) store text embeddings as vectors and allow fast similarity search.
+LLM can generate embeddings for queries and match them against stored vectors, enabling semantic search, recommendation, and contextual grounding.

+## 31. What is chain-of-thought prompting?
+Chain-of-thought (CoT) prompting encourages the LLM to break down reasoning into steps, improving performance in logic-heavy tasks like arithmetic or multi-hop questions.
+For example, asking "Let's think step by step" can significantly boost reasoning accuracy.

+## 32. How does an LLM handle ambiguous inputs?
+LLMs infer meaning based on context but may struggle with ambiguous prompts.
+Techniques like clarification questions, few-shot prompting, or disambiguation through instruction fine-tuning help models respond more accurately.

+## 33. What is a system prompt in LLMs?
+A system prompt is a hidden instruction provided to the model to shape its behavior throughout a session.
+It defines tone, role, or constraints (e.g., "You are a helpful medical assistant").
+System prompts are crucial for controlling model output in multi-turn interactions.

+## 34. How are embeddings used for personalization?
+LLM-generated embeddings can capture user preferences, query history, or content interactions.
+These vectors are used to personalize responses or recommendations, making AI assistants more context-aware and user-centric.

+## 35. What are hallucination mitigation techniques in LLMs?
+Mitigation strategies include:
+* RAG or grounding with verified knowledge bases
+* Confidence scoring
+* Few-shot or CoT prompting
+* Post-hoc fact-checking using external tools

+These reduce false outputs in mission-critical applications.

+## 36. What is model quantization and why is it useful?
+Quantization reduces model size and speeds up inference by converting weights from 32-bit floating point to 8-bit or lower.
+While it may introduce minor accuracy loss, it enables LLM deployment on edge devices and improves scalability.

+## 37. What is LoRA (Low-Rank Adaptation) in LLM fine-tuning?
+LoRA is a parameter-efficient fine-tuning technique that injects trainable low-rank matrices into transformer layers, avoiding the need to update the entire model.
+It drastically reduces compute cost and memory usage during task-specific adaptation.

+## 38. What is a multi-modal LLM?
+A multi-modal LLM can process and generate across text, image, audio, and video inputs.
+Models like GPT-4o or Gemini combine vision and language understanding, enabling tasks like image captioning, diagram Q&A, or even speech-to-text reasoning.

+## 39. How do LLMs support enterprise search?
+LLMs enhance enterprise search by understanding semantic intent and retrieving relevant documents using embeddings and RAG.
+They also summarize, rank, and answer questions over internal content, transforming knowledge management and decision support.

+## 40. What is synthetic data generation using LLMs?
+LLMs can create labeled examples to augment datasets for training smaller models or testing NLP pipelines.
+For instance, generating fake customer support chats or legal clauses accelerates AI development without requiring expensive human labeling.